Chad's former President Habre, convicted of war crimes, dies in Senegal | Politics

 Chad's former President Habre, convicted of war crimes, dies in Senegal

-Chad's former President Hissene Habre, an ally of the West during the Cold War who was later jailed for war crimes and crimes against humanity, died on Tuesday in Senegal, the spokesperson at the Senegalese Justice Ministry said.
-Habre fled to Senegal after being ousted in a 1990 coup.
+Chad's former President Hissene Habre, an ally of the West during the Cold War who was later jailed for war crimes and crimes against humanity, died on Tuesday in Senegal aged 79, the spokesperson at the Senegalese Justice Ministry said.

-Chad's former President Hissene Habre, an ally of the West during the Cold War who was later jailed for war crimes and crimes against humanity, died on Tuesday in Senegal, the spokesperson at the Senegalese Justice Ministry said.
+Chad's former President Hissene Habre, an ally of the West during the Cold War who was later jailed for war crimes and crimes against humanity, died on Tuesday in Senegal aged 79, the spokesperson at the Senegalese Justice Ministry said.
+Habre ruled Chad from 1982 to 1990 after deposing his predecessor Goukouni Oueddeiduring.
+Thousands were killed, tortured and raped during his presidency, which ended when he was ousted in 1990.

-Habre fled to Senegal after being ousted in a 1990 coup.
-In 2016 he was sentenced to life in prison for rape and ordering the killing and torture of thousands of political opponents during his eight-year rule.
-(Reporting By Diadie Ba Writing by Hereward Holland Editing by Edward McAllister and Edmund Blair)
+He fell ill in jail about a week ago and was taken to a clinic in the capital Dakar before being moved to the Hospital Principal, where he died on Tuesday.
+The cause of death was not yet clear.
+After a landmark trial in 2016 in Senegal, where he fled after being run from office, Habre was sentenced to life in prison for rape and ordering the killing and torture of thousands of political opponents.

+"Hissene Habre will go down in history as one of the world’s most pitiless dictators, a man who slaughtered his own people, burned down entire villages, sent women to serve as sexual slaves for his troops and built clandestine dungeons to inflict medieval torture on his enemies," said Reed Brody of the International Commission of Jurists, who has worked with Habre's victims since 1999.
+(Reporting By Diadie Ba Writing by Edward McAllister and Hereward Holland Editing by Edmund Blair and Catherine Evans)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)